Ganguly family: Background

-Kishore Kumar's wives
+Kishore Kumar

 Kishore Kumar was married to Ruma Guha Thakurta (1950–58), Madhubala (1960–69), Yogeeta Bali (1975–78) and Leena Chandavarkar (1980–87).
 They were divorced in 1958, and Ruma later remarried.

 Ruma (now, Ruma Guha Thakurta) was the daughter of Satyen Ghosh (better known as Montey Ghosh) and a niece to Smt.
 Bijoya Roy, the wife of the legendary film director Satyajit Ray (son of writer Sukumar Ray and grandson of writer and publisher Upendrakishore Raychowdhury).
 Her mother Sati Devi, a talented singer, was the elder sister of Bijoya, the legendary director's wife.
 Amit Kumar, her son with Kishore Kumar eventually became a celebrity in his own right.
 Amit later sang duets with Krishna Mukherjee, a niece to his paternal aunt Satirani.

 His second wife, Madhubala (Mumtaz Jehan Begum Dehlavi) was blamed by his family for the breakup with the first wife.
 Madhubala was often sick and died on 23 February 1969 at an early age.

 Yogeeta was a niece to Geeta Bali, who in turn was Shammi Kapoor's first wife.
-Kishore's second son Sumit Kumar was born to Leena and is also a singer.
+Kishore's second son Sumeet Kumar was born to Leena and is also a singer.
 Ruma later married Arup Guha Thakurta and had a son, Ayan, and a daughter, Sromana, with him.
 Shammi Kapoor, a scion of the Kapoor family and Geeta Bali's daughter Kanchan Desai married Ketan Desai, son of director Manmohan Desai, who was engaged to actress Nanda (actor-director Master Vinayak's daughter) before his death.

 Yogeeta eventually divorced Kishore Kumar and married Mithun Chakravorty, who married Sridevi for a brief stint.
 Sridevi later married producer Surinder Kapoor's son Boney Kapoor, a producer who has two famous actors for brothers – Anil Kapoor and Sanjay Kapoor.
 Surinder, on the other hand, began his career as Geeta Bali's secretary.
 His only daughter, Reena, is married to showbiz tycoon Sandeep Marwah.
 Satyajit and Bijoya's son Sandip Ray is an accomplished film director.

 Sati Devi

 The only sister of the famous Ganguly brothers, Sati Devi, was married to Sashadhar Mukherjee (brother of Ravindramohan Mukherjee, Subodh Mukherjee and Prabodh Mukherjee) of the Mukherjee-Samarth family.
-She gave birth to director and composer Rono Mukherjee (father of actress Sharbani Mukherjee), actors Joy Mukherjee (father of actor Boy Mukherjee) & Deb Mukherjee (father of director Ayan Mukerji), directors & producers Shomu Mukherjee (husband of actress Tanuja and father of actresses Kajol and Tanishaa Mukerji) & Shubhir Mukherjee, and Shibani Mukherjee.
+She gave birth to director and composer Rono Mukherjee (father of actress Sharbani Mukherjee), actors Joy Mukherjee (father of actor Boy Mukherjee) and Deb Mukherjee (father of director Ayan Mukerji), directors and producers Shomu Mukherjee (husband of actress Tanuja and father of actresses Kajol and Tanishaa Mukerji) and Shubhir Mukherjee, and Shibani Mukherjee.
 Kajol, in turn, is married to actor Ajay Devgan, the son of fight choreographer Veeru Devgan.

-Bharti Jaffery

-Bharti Jaffery was the daughter of Ashok Kumar.
-Actress Kiara Advani is the step-granddaughter of Bharathi Jaffrey, thus making Advani the step great-granddaughter of Ashok Kumar.
-Bharti and Kiara are also related to Saeed Jaffery, who was the uncle-by-marriage of Bharti and great-uncle of Kiara.
-Bharti's daughter and Kiara's aunt, Shaheen Jaffrey, is a model.